IF YOU LIKE WHAT YOU SEE–SUBSCRIBE

 Blog Policies

-When I accept something for free, or at a reduced price because I am a writer, and then I write about it on the blog, I will tell my readers about it.
+When I accept something for free, or at a reduced price because I am a writer, and write about it on the blog, I will tell my readers about it.
 My readers are intelligent enough to figure out if I am lying about things just to get freebies.
 I won’t, so they will be spared much thought.

 A NOTE ABOUT ADVERTISING